-Driver, 35, defiles neigbour’s 4-year-old daughter — Nigeria Today
+Driver, 35, Defiles Neigbour’s 4-year-old Daughter — Nigeria Today

 A 35-year-old driver, Daniel Mark, was on Wednesday arraigned by the police in a Daura Road Chief Magistrates’ Court, Kaduna, for allegedly defiling a neigbour’s daughter.
 The defendant, a resident of Nasarawa Ward, Kaduna, is standing trial on a two-count charge of act of gross indecency and assault.
 The prosecutor, Insp.
 Sunday Baba, told the […]

-The post Driver, 35, defiles neigbour’s 4-year-old daughter appeared first on The Herald Nigeria Newspaper.
+The post Driver, 35, Defiles Neigbour’s 4-year-old Daughter appeared first on Leadership Nigeria Newspapers.

 Do you have something awesome to share with the world?
 Click here to share